-Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the Faculty of Arts.
+Applicants must be recommended by the appropriate Professor, Head of Department or Board of Studies of a Centre and approved by the appropriate Faculty.

 Prior to admission, all candidates must obtain the approval of the Professor, Head of Department or Board of Studies (as appropriate) for the title of the thesis they propose to present.